(See also Introduction to Brain Infections.)

 CSF is analyzed for JC viral DNA using PCR; a positive result with compatible neuroimaging findings is nearly pathognomonic.
 Routine CSF analysis is usually normal.

 Serologic tests are not helpful.
-Stereotaxic biopsy can provide a definitive diagnosis but is rarely warranted.
+Stereotactic biopsy can provide a definitive diagnosis but is rarely warranted.

 Withdrawal of immunosuppressants may result in clinical improvement.
 However, patients who stop taking these drugs are also at risk of developing IRIS.